yuchenzhang-1/CLARA/README.md

 ---

 This is the official implementation of **CLARA**: Clip-Level Multimodal Alignment with VLM-Derived Rationales for Hateful Video Detection.
-The paper has been accepted at ACM Multimedia 2026.
+(MM'26)

 <div align="center">